-Certificate students will be responsible in abiding by all undergraduate academic policies of all undergraduate degree seeking students, e.g., the university honor code.
+Certificate students will be responsible for abiding by all undergraduate academic policies of all undergraduate degree seeking students

 Admissions and Application Process

 Admissions Policies

 Applying for Admission - Application for admission to an undergraduate certificate should be made to the Office of Admissions.
 Applications are available at www2.gmu.edu/admissions-aid/apply-now.
 A non-refundable and non-transferable fee must accompany the application